BasPieren/project-3-1819/README.md

 ![Current Jiskefet runs page](https://i.imgur.com/DPIAViT.png)
 > Current Jiskefet runs page

-The main problem with the current runs page is this: there is just to much information.
-This is because there is a very large table which has a whole lot of information.
+The main problem with the current runs page is as follows: there is just to much information.
+This is because there is a very large table which holds a lot of information.
 On a desktop it is already hard to read.
 On a mobile it is nearly impossible because the table overflows from the viewport.
 So this was the main problem I wanted to tackle.

 I started by drawing a lo-fi sketch.

 ![Lo-Fi Skecth](https://i.imgur.com/fR2AhbT.jpg)
 > Lo-Fi Sketch

 My plan was to use collapsable parts to hide information from the users until they needed it.
-Al the runs have a unique run number so I used that as the only information that the user can see directly.
+All the runs have a unique run number so I used that as the only information that the user can see directly.
 I also wanted to combine the time O&#178;/TRG start and end field into one single field to also save space.

 I also wanted to add some extra interaction indicators so that user would know what kind of actions they could preform on the page.